sechi747/unocss-preset-px-to-rem/README.md

 ## unocss-preset-px2rem
-Convert all px to rem in utils with uncosss.
+Convert all px to rem in utils with unocss.

 ## installation
 `pnpm i unocss-preset-px2rem -D`